paluchi/crossmint_challenge/README.md

 Below are details about the architectural decisions made for this project, followed by several notes and observations that might be of interest.

-Certainly, here's a structured and formatted version of the "How to Run" section for a README:

----

-Certainly, here's the updated "How to Run" section including the step for copying `.env.local` to `.env`:

----

 ## How to Run

 To set up and run the project, please follow these instructions: